 What Causes Dry Eyes?

 There are several causes for dryness, but typically combinations of factors create the problem.
-Dry eyes have been associated with collagen-vascular diseases such as Sjogren’s disease, lupus, and rheumatoid arthritis.
-Many therapeutic drugs including antihistamines, oral contraceptives, and beta-blockers contribute as well.
-Environmental factors such as heat, wind, smoke, and low humidity also play a role in the development of symptoms.
-Often, specific activities can cause dry eyes.
-For example, during prolonged computer use, reading, or driving, the eyelids blink less frequently.
+Dry eyes are associated with collagen-vascular diseases such as Sjogren’s disease, lupus, and rheumatoid arthritis.
+Many therapeutic drugs including antihistamines, oral contraceptives, and beta-blockers contribute.
+Environmental factors such as heat, wind, smoke, and low humidity also play a role in symptoms.
+Specific activities can cause dry eyes which include prolonged computer use, reading, or drivings since the eyelids blink less frequently.
 As a result, fewer tears get delivered to all areas of the eye.

 What is the Treatment for Dry Eyes?

-In most cases, dry eyes can be effectively treated with over-the-counter artificial tear supplements.
-It is recommended to use them on a regular basis, usually one drop every four hours, even if the eyes don’t “feel” dry.
-Remember, eyes will only feel dry once they have actually become dry and irritated.
+In most cases, we can treat dry eyes with over-the-counter artificial tear supplements.
+We recommend using them regularly, usually one drop every four hours, even if the eyes don’t “feel” dry.
+Remember, eyes will only feel dry once they have become dry and irritated.
 Frequent use of artificial tears will prevent the eyes from reaching that uncomfortable stage.

-If you use the tears and continue to experience dryness or discomfort, there are several treatments your eye doctor can recommend.
-One effective measure is the use of punctal plugs.
-These tiny devices prevent eyes from removing tears, thus holding more natural tears against the surface of the eye.
-To achieve maximum comfort, a combination of the artificial tears and punctal plugs is recommended.
+If you use tears and continue to experience dryness or discomfort, there are several treatments we recommend.
+One effective treatment is punctal plugs.
+These tiny devices prevent eyes from removing tears and hold more natural tears to the surface of the eye.
+For maximum comfort, we recommend a combination of the artificial tears and punctal plugs.
 These simple steps can make a big difference, especially for contact lens wearers or laser vision correction patients.

 Where Can I get More Information?

-To determine if someone has dry eyes, an eye doctor performs some simple and efficient tests during the course of a regular exam to detect any tear layer deficiencies that may exist.
+To determine if you have dry eyes, your Milwaukee Eye Care doctor performs simple and efficient tests during your regular exam to detect any tear layer deficiencies that may exist.
 To schedule an appointment call 414-271-2020.